quaris628/EinsteinEditor/README.md

 What this will do (planned features):
  - Allow you to create small, weak, inefficient, and dumb bibites to fill your empty worlds
  - Add/Remove hidden neurons (of specified types)
- - Add/Remove Synapses
- - View synapse strengths
+ - Set and View synapse strengths
  - Load brain from a bibite file
  - Save brain to a bibite file